-How your personal information is used by Intelligent Tissue Group
+How your personal information is used by Intelligent Clinical

 This privacy notice is to let you know how we look after your personal information.
 This includes what you tell us about yourself, what we learn by having you as a client or supplier, and the choices you give us about what marketing you want us to send you.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.

-The Intelligent Tissue Group may change this policy, all updates will be posted on all our websites and you should check this from time to time.
+Intelligent Clinical may change this policy, all updates will be posted on all our websites and you should check this from time to time.

 Our Privacy Promise